PaulDrbz/Mayne911/Introduction.md

 👋 Hello everyone,

-I am Paul !
+I am Paul (or Mayne, my username) !

 Why this username?
-Simply because I am a big fan of Porsche 911s, and Mayne is a nickname I use almost everywhere.
+Simply because Mayne is a nickname I use almost everywhere.

 Otherwise, to briefly introduce myself, I am 26 years old and a student at a computer science school.
 I already have a Master's degree in Information Systems, and I chose to deepen my studies by focusing on development!
 The further I go in my studies, the more passionate I become about coding!